ngansungockim-sys/beauty-retail-sql-powerbi/README.md

 Health & Beauty contributes ~76% of total revenue, while Perfumery accounts for ~24%.

-**Action**: Prioritise retention and promotions in Health & Beauty; position Perfumery as a cross-sell or upsell category.
+**Action**: Health & Beauty is the core revenue driver.
+Retention, promotions, and assortment optimisation should prioritise this category, while Perfumery can be positioned as a complementary cross-sell opportunity.

 **Insight 3 – Volume-Driven Growth**

 Average order value remains high and stable while order volume increases.

-**Action**: Maintain pricing discipline and focus on acquisition and retention rather than discounting.
+**Action**: Growth is driven primarily by increasing demand rather than price discounting, suggesting pricing discipline can be maintained.

 **Dashboard Preview**

+**The Power BI dashboard provides:**

+KPI cards for revenue, orders, and AOV

+Monthly revenue trends by category

+Category contribution to total revenue

+Monthly order volume trends

+Interactive category filtering

 <img width="1263" height="701" alt="image" src="https://github.com/user-attachments/assets/dcdf3d9d-fdae-4bc5-8209-f828f163243d" />

 **Assumptions & Limitations**
-No marketing cost data → ROAS cannot be calculated
+Marketing cost data is unavailable → ROAS cannot be calculated

-No quantity field → revenue based on item price only
+No quantity field → revenue is based on item price only

-Limited repeat history → full customer lifetime value not estimated
+Limited customer history → full lifetime value analysis not possible

-Analysis is descriptive, not causal
+Analysis is descriptive and does not establish causality

-These constraints reflect real-world data limitations.
+These limitations reflect real-world data constraints rather than technical gaps.

-**Next Steps**
+**Potential Next Steps**

+With additional data, further analysis could include:

 Customer repeat and cohort analysis

-Retention and churn investigation
+Retention and churn metrics

 Delivery performance impact on revenue

-Review score vs sales relationship
+Review score and satisfaction analysis

 **Tools Used**